Brighton romances revisited: make mine a ’99

 A few doors down, another place became familiar years later: the Electric Grape, a teeny-tiny one-up-one-down bar.
 “The Grape” boasted a dimly-lit basement, where we bounced around to The Specials, The Jam, The Cure … a pink ra-ra skirt, fishnets and vintage snake-skin stilettos were involved … I remember too, a particularly sweet, long, languorous kiss taking place down here.
 I only wish I could remember who with.

-I turn left at the Clock Tower into North Street.
-There on the right was Shades.
+Progressing down North Street, there was Shades with its revolving door.
 We’d sit at the back, crammed onto velveteen banquettes smoking Peter Stuyvesant cigarettes and drinking terrible white wine; there were no id cards in those days and no-one bothered much, either.
 From here we might decamp into Ship Street, turn left again and into Pip’s Wine Bar, an early example of the genre, with sawdust floor and stripped wood everything.
 On the fringe of The Lanes, Pip’s afforded proximity to plenty of alleys, in which to excite our fizzing hormones.

 Feeling rather nostalgic now, I swing right and freewheel past a super-narrow lane, Ship Street Gardens.
-Simon lived here, in the coolest regency house called Fig Tree Cottage (the walled garden was indeed resplendent with said tree).
-We’d end up here sometimes; I remember sitting cross-legged on the floor, holding hands with John, puffing on a joint and feeling terribly sophisticated.
-Proper teenage theatre, set to an Elvis Costello soundtrack.
+Simon lived here, in the coolest regency home, the walled garden of which was resplendent with the fig tree from which the house took it’s name.
+We’d end up here sometimes; I remember sitting cross-legged on the floor, holding hands with my first proper boyfriend John, puffing on a joint and feeling terribly sophisticated.

 At the seafront I head towards The Old Steine, in my mid-teenage years still the site of Fortes of Brighton flagship restaurant, self-service café and Rock Shop.
 Here I mastered the art of turning an ice cream cone, how to plant a chocolate flake in its white, billowing folds and, of course, the art of portion control: never fill the handle of the cone with ice-cream, but start at the top.
+Here I met the Italian waiter of whom my father disapproved; quite rightly too, for together we discovered bow painful those damn pepples can be on the beach.

 I spin round the Steine, and head west, towards Hove.
 The most important landmark on the Kings Road is my own father’s restaurant, to the left of The Metropole.
 From the age of about nine, I cleared tables at Forte’s Ice Cream Parlour.
 Over the years I learned to serve customers, create our House ice-cream dishes and – this is Brighton after all – deep-fry the fish and chips.
-I slow my pace and stop, turn to look and instead of the take-away there now, I see our old place, my father standing at the door, hands on hips, surveying his world and smiling.
+I slow my pace and stop, turn to look and instead of the take-away there now, I see our old place, my father standing at the door, surveying his world and smiling.

 Blinking just a little, I move onto the prom and peddle slowly past the Kiosk café, past the Angel of Peace (still blessing my misdemeanours), and on to the beach huts.
 Two or three summers were spent here and it was eternally sunny.
 The huts bring thoughts of Leo, he of the floppy hair, blue, blue eyes and a penchant for buying me slushy records.
 Funny Leo, my first ‘steady’ … until Father decided we might be kissing, and put a stop to things.